 The third step of our transformation is to work towards recognising and empowering communities as decision-makers for arts development.

-We’ll start this work from 2025, coming back to hear from you about what this could mean for you and your communities.
+We expect to start this work from 2025, coming back to hear from you about what this could mean for you and your communities.

 These five challenges emerged from our work with the sector in step one.
 We’re responding to them more and more as we make progress with our transformation.